|Remote Access Frequently Asked Questions|

 |A:||Supported platforms are MacOS, Windows, and Linux.

-Check the NOMACHINE™ (NX) and
+Check the NOMACHINE™ (NX) web site for additional details.

 NOMACHINE players may also work on Android and IOS devices, but the screen size and resolution may likely be insufficient for controlling experiment with JBluIce.

 |Q:||Do I need to install any software in order to connect remotely?|

 |A:||The recommended option is to use NX WebPlayer.
 The later runs as a web page in regular

 web browsers.
 No browser plugins/extensions or Java is required.
 Therefore with the WebPlayer option you do not need to install any software; just

 the GMCA website.
 Start the WebPlayer here.